AzureAD/microsoft-authentication-library-for-js/roadmap.md

 - Reducing package size
 - Increased support for the AAD Backup Auth Services
 - Browsers' solutions to federated identity without 3p cookie access (FedCM, Storage Access API, First Party Sets, etc)

-### Past
-This is not a comprehensive list of all completed features, but rather a way to note when something moved from near term to complete recently.
-You can view all past [Release Notes of MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js/releases).

-- Angular 13 support
-- Rxjs 7 support